kdeldycke/kevin-deldycke-blog/content/posts/windows-glitches.md

 tags: glitches, UI, Windows
 ---

 Using the holidays to tidy up my archives, I stumble upon old screenshots of Windows glitches I encountered when I was a student.
 Yes, the base platform at school was Windows, but it was 10 years ago (if this can constitute a valid excuse to not use Linux).
 Wait.
 What ?
 10 years ago ?
-How time flies !
+How time flies!

 Anyway.
 Without further ado, let's start this moment of pure nostalgia with a 1.74 Gb floppy disk: